 The Guardianship Act deals with substitute decision-making for people with impaired capacity.
 The Powers of Attorney Act governs powers of attorney and enduring powers of attorney and, following the commencement of the Medical Treatment Act 2016, it will not relate to medical treatment decisions.
 However, an Enduring Power of Attorney made under previous legislation immediately before 12 March 2018 will continue to apply.

 So the law is still uncertain.
-The best course of action is to make your Medical POA for the State or Territory you live in.
-And speak openly with your spouse, children and loved ones that hold that lifestyle POA.
+The best course of action is to make your Medical POA for your State or Territory.
+And speak openly with your spouse, children, and loved ones who hold that lifestyle POA.

 Every State and Territory has some type of Enduring Power of Guardianship.
-It appoints someone else (attorney) to make decisions on your behalf.
+It appoints someone else (an attorney) to make decisions on your behalf.

 Each State and Territory has a type of Advance Care Directive.
 This is where you write down what you want if you are, for example, a vegetable.
 Or you are Jehovah’s Witnesses and do not want blood transfusions.